engineyard/ey-cloud-recipes/cookbooks/mongodb/README.md

 ey-cloud-recipes/mongodb v1.8.1+
 --------

 A chef recipe for enabling mongodb v1.8.1+ on Engine Yard AppCloud.
-This recipe downloads the latest version binary from 10gen and sets up a basic MongoDB instance, or an Replica Set.
+This recipe downloads the latest version binary from 10gen and sets up a basic MongoDB instance, or a Replica Set.

 It makes a few assumptions:

-  * You will be running MongoDB on utility instance(s).
+  * You will be running MongoDB on a utility instance(s).
   * You will want [journaling][3] enabled.
   * If you want to use replication you will it will be using Replica sets.